1985 World Series: Game 7

 The Royals blew the game open in the bottom of the fifth.
 A succession of five Cardinal pitchers allowed six Royals runs, five coming after two were out.
-Campbell gave up a single to Sundberg and was immediately replaced by Jeff Lahti, who allowed four runs before being replaced by Ricky Horton.
-However, after Horton gave up a single to Brett, Herzog immediately replaced him with Joaquín Andújar, normally a starter but pressed into relief.
-Andújar allowed an RBI single to Frank White to increase the Royals lead to 10–0.
+Campbell gave up a single to Sundberg and was immediately replaced by Jeff Lahti, who allowed four hits to score four runs before being replaced by Ricky Horton.
+After Horton gave up a single to Brett and fell behind on the count 2-0 to Frank White, Herzog replaced him with Joaquín Andújar, normally a starter but pressed into relief.
+Andújar allowed an RBI single to White, increasing the Royals lead to 10–0.
 With Sundberg at the plate (the Royals had batted around), Andújar twice charged home plate umpire Denkinger to disagree with his strike zone.
 First, Denkinger called an Andújar pitch a ball.
-Herzog, who had been berating Denkinger for most of the game, rushed from the dugout to defend Andújar, and was ejected—reportedly after saying to Denkinger, "We wouldn't even be here if you hadn't missed the fucking call last night!"
-According to Denkinger, he replied "Well if you guys weren't hitting .120 in this World Series, we wouldn't be here."
-The next pitch was also called a ball, and Denkinger ejected Andújar, who then charged at Denkinger.
+Herzog, who had been berating Denkinger for most of the game, rushed from the dugout to defend Andújar, and was ejected — reportedly after saying to Denkinger, "We wouldn't even be here if you hadn't missed the fucking call last night!"
+According to Denkinger, he replied, "Well, if you guys weren't hitting .120 in this World Series, we wouldn't be here."
+It was the sixth manager ejection in World Series history; the others were in 1907, 1910, 1935, 1969 and 1976.
+ABC's Tim McCarver mistakenly said it was the second, after 1969.

+The next pitch was also called a ball to walk Sundberg, and Denkinger ejected Andújar, who then charged at Denkinger.
 It took three teammates to restrain him and get him off the field.
 Andújar was suspended for the first ten games of the 1986 season for his outburst.
-Although it has been rumored that Herzog sent in Andújar specifically to bait Denkinger, Herzog himself has said several times Andújar was the only pitcher who still had anything left in his arm.
-After the ejection, Game 5 loser Bob Forsch walked Sundberg (the walk was charged to Andújar), but got out of the fifth-inning nightmare.
+Although it has been rumored that Herzog sent in Andújar specifically to bait Denkinger, Herzog himself has said several times that Andújar was the only pitcher who still had anything left in his arm.
+After Game 5 loser Bob Forsch's first pitch was wild to score Brett, he got out of the fifth-inning nightmare.
 He pitched a clean sixth inning and Ken Dayley kept the Royals off the scoreboard for the last two innings, but it was not enough as the Cardinals could not score against Saberhagen.